circleci/circleci-docs/jekyll/_cci2/build.md

 ## How to Build, Test, and Deploy Video Tutorial

-Watch the following video webinar for an overview of Docker, iOS, and Android builds.
+Watch the following video for a detailed tutorial of Docker, iOS, and Android builds.

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=JYVLeguIbe0" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Qp-BA9e0TnA" frameborder="0" allowfullscreen></iframe>

 ## Docker